Winter is no time to swap your free local park for a gym membership.

 As opposed to exercise in warm weather, warm up the muscles in your body lightly before stretching or strenuous activity begins.
 This movement helps to prevent strain on tightened muscles.
 Consider walking briefly to get the blood flowing before you stretch.

 After your workout, try an extensive static stretch to give your muscles time to cool down.
-To learn more about the benefits of stretching and best practices, check out our blog on stretching.
+To learn more about the benefits of stretching and best practices, check out our post on stretching.

 You may not sweat as much during workouts in the winter weather, but your body still loses a similar amount of water.
 Hydration is essential to successful winter workouts, especially when you don?t feel as thirsty.
 Despite how you feel, your body needs fluids to combat the water you lose through sweating, increased breathing, and the cool, dry air.
 Be sure to keep that water bottle full.